modlix-india/modlix-interview/README.md

 ## How to Apply

-Choose one or many of the following problem statements and send a GitHub repository link for your solution along with your resume or CV to **[Your Email Here]**.
+Choose one or many of the following problem statements and fill the form